cplkake/LitePolis/src/api/README.md

 >
 > `additional-properties` defines the name and version of the generated client.
 > It will be `openapi-client` by default which will cause problem later in development.

+It is difficult to figure out how to use the client SDK.
+I am heavily relay on `doc/*.md` generated with the SDK